lerry30/ovidahomeplus/setting-printer.md

 ```

 Go to administration -> add printer.
-If it requires redential(username and password).
+If it requires credential(username and password).

 Check if your user is in the lpadmin.